ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 </html>
 ```

-Rebuild your project and voilà &ndash; this is your first simple box instance:
+Voilà &ndash; this is your first simple box instance:

 {@img assets/img/tutorial-implementing-a-widget-3.png Screenshot of a classic editor with an instance of a simple box inside.}